 4K TVs, TFT TVs, smartphones and tablet PCs migrating toward high resolutions, and automotive applications are the main themes for large, small and medium-sized panels.
 There will be more and more similar products in the market where driver IC accounts for higher value content than before.
 Since 2012, we began to benefit from the rapid growth of smartphones and tablets and Chinese panel makers' capacity expansion.
 Business rebounded strongly as years of investment in customer and product mix change came to fruition.
 We gained share in markets of all panel sizes.
-Large panel driver ICs resumed growth and showed continuous momentum thanks to strong shipments to both existing and new customers with 4K TV demand particularly robust.
-On the small and medium sized front, sales hit historical high in the last quarter of 2014, signaling our dominant market share in this competitive segment.
-Although small and medium-sized panel display drivers suffered temporary setback in 2015 due to Korean customer's strategic change of increasing the portion of AMOLED panels in their smartphone portfolio, weak China smartphone sales and softness of global tablet market, we remain the leading supplier of small and medium-sized driver IC for panel makers and module houses across Taiwan, Korea, China and Japan.
-As our smartphone end customers have recaptured the market with refreshed marketing strategies, new model launches and better grasp of internet sales channels and with our latest addition of a major brand customer, we believe that we are well-positioned to grow again.
-We also believe the adoption of 4G network should rise in China which will stimulate demand in 2016.
-Furthermore, AMOLED driver ICs and TDDI will be the critical future growth engines of small panel driver IC business.
-Our end customers include influential names in China, Korea, and the U.S. However, continued growth momentum in the smartphone market has attracted more competitors and unavoidable pricing pressure.
+Large panel driver ICs resumed growth and showed continuous momentum thanks to the added capacities from China and higher 4K TV penetration.
+On the small and medium-sized front, sales hit historical high in the last quarter of 2014, signaling our dominant market share in this competitive segment.
+Although small and medium-sized panel display drivers suffered a temporary setback in 2015 due to a Korean customer's strategic change of increasing the portion of AMOLED panels in their smartphone portfolio, weak China smartphone sales and softness of global tablet market, we remain the leading supplier of small and medium-sized driver IC for panel makers and module houses across Taiwan, Korea, China and Japan.
+Our small and medium-sized driver IC business rebounded well in 2016 as a result of the strong momentum in driver ICs for smartphone and automotive applications.
+As the Chinese smartphone market where demand was stimulated by the rising adoption of 4G network and our end brand customers performed strongly, our smartphone driver IC business grew strongly in 2016.
+Furthermore, Driver ICs for automotive applications continued its growth trajectory as more panels were going into vehicles.
+Lastly, as smartphone brand customers have increasingly adopted AMOLED and in-cell TDDI panels in their new models, we believe AMOLED driver ICs and TDDI will be the critical future growth engines of small panel driver IC business.
+Our end customers include influential nam